 Margaret begins to think, James is so stupid!
 I told him how many were needed!
 She also thinks her boss is being mean for coming to her instead of asking James about it.
 Another thing on my plate! she thinks.

-While not in a conflict, try to avoid using criticizing or negative judgmental words when thinking about people or events.
+exercise while not in a conflict, try to avoid using criticizing or negative judgmental words when thinking about people or events.
 Think instead of possible unmet needs that may be the underlying cause.
 Switch perspectives.
 What’s life like in their shoes?
 Is the situation different from their perspective?

 Look back to the conflicts you have recorded from earlier exercises.
 Did you have any criticizing thoughts surrounding these situations?
 How can you translate these negative thoughts into simple, unmet needs?

-Take time to really feel your body in both heated and ordinary states.
+Take time to feel your body in both heated and ordinary states.
 This time, bring special awareness to your breathing but don’t worry about trying to change it.
 Just feel it fill your chest and feel it leave.
 Is it shallow?
 Is it deep?
 Notice your breath for ten seconds.
 Then for thirty seconds.
 If you want, sit with your breathing for as long as possible.
 How do you feel after this experience?
 Feel free to record any emotion or sense of calm that follows.